d3vaashish/Vim-Reloaded/README.md

          NOTE: [ENTER] => to press the Enter key (for Linux and Windows users) or return key (for MacOS users)
-         And see the magic after using the following keys.
+         And see the magic happen.

          { [ENTER]